linz/topo-workflows/README.md

 Then to setup the cluster, only the first time using the cluster you need to run this

-You will need a AWS CLI > 2.7.x

 ```bash
 aws eks update-kubeconfig --name Workflows --region ap-southeast-2